satnetuser001/laravel-development-in-docker/README.md

 ```
 Rename the root directory "laravel-development-in-docker" to your project name.
 This is important because Docker will use this name when building images.
 Then, navigate to this directory.

-Optional step: for mysql database, change the root password in the file "secrets/mysql_root_password.txt".
-Exclude "secrets" directory from git commits in ".gitignore" file.
+Optional step: specify the required versions of PHP, Xdebug, Composer, and Laravel in the .env file, otherwise, the latest versions will be used.
+For the MySQL database, change the root password in the secrets/mysql_root_password.txt file.
+Exclude the secrets directory from Git commits by adding it to the .gitignore file.

 Up all development containers with composer create-project.
 This is the default behavior and should be used in all standard cases.